Carrieukie/Candy-Network-Bound-Resource/README.md

 You can easily achieve the above use cases using this algorithm, by making just a few adjustments.
 It works well with the Android architecture component.

 ## Demo
-   * When the app is first launched.
-Shouldfetch returns true because there's no data in the local cache.
-Device has internet connection.
+   * When the app is first launched.Device has internet connection.
 Makes a network call and caches the data in the device.

       <img src="https://github.com/Carrieukie/Candy/blob/main/assets/first_time.gif" width="320"/>

-   * When device is launched the second time.
-Shouldfetch returns false because there's data in the local cache.
+   * When device is launched the second time. .
 Device has internet connection.

       <img src="https://github.com/Carrieukie/Candy/blob/main/assets/second_time.gif" width="320"/>

-   * When the device does not have an internet connection. shouldfetch returns false because there's data in the local cache.
-Device has no internet connection.
+   * When the device does not have an internet connection.
+But there's data in cache.

       <img src="https://github.com/Carrieukie/Candy/blob/main/assets/airplane_mode.gif" width="320"/>